 Attila the Hun

 Atilla, aka “scourge of God,” was an uneducated barbarian born in the fifth century.
 After his uncle’s death, Attila and his brother Bleda took control of the Hunnic Empire and signed a peace truce with the Eastern Roman Empire.
 A few years later, Attila led a series of vigorous attacks on the Romans by breaching the peace agreement and demanded gold and gems to stop the fight.
-The lust for power blinded him so much that he killed his brother Bleda to rule the Empire alone.
+The lust for power blinded him so much that he killed his brother Bleda to rule the empire alone.

-During his callous rule extending from 434 to 453AD, Attila used to say, “There, where I have passed, the grass will never grow again,”
+- During his callous rule extending from 434 to 453AD, Attila used to say, “There, where I have passed, the grass will never grow again,”

-Joseph Stalin, a ruthless dictator who ruled the Soviet Union from 1922 to 1953.
+He was a ruthless dictator who ruled the Soviet Union from 1922 to 1953.
 During his reign, Stalin forced rapid “collectivization” in the Soviet Union and converted the individual peasant households into state-run collective farms.
 He imprisoned and killed millions of independence-minded Ukrainians who refused to give up their livelihoods.
 He punished them by inflicting severe starvation, which wiped out 13% of the Ukrainian population.

-Adolf Hitler, a violent racial nationalist and leader of the Nazi party, became German chancellor in 1933 who ruled until his death in April 1945.
+A violent racial nationalist and leader of the Nazi party became German chancellor in 1933 and ruled until his death in April 1945.
 He stained his hands with the blood of millions of people in the Holocaust and World War II.
 Under his dreadful rule, the Nazis killed almost 11 million people to fulfill Hitler’s plan.
 Hitler devised a strategy to create his’ master race’ by wiping out his political foes, Jews, gypsies, Slavs, and gays.
 He followed the path that led to destruction.

-Idi Amin, also known as “Butcher of Uganda,” was a military leader who announced himself as President after overthrowing Uganda’s elected government.
-He ruled from 1971-1979 and drove Uganda into a dire economic disaster.
+Also known as “Butcher of Uganda,” a military leader announced himself as President after overthrowing Uganda’s elected government.
+He ruled from 1971-to 1979 and drove Uganda into a dire economic disaster.

-During his eight-year reign of terror, Uganda has seen a ruthless massacre of almost 300,0000 civilians, including farmers, clerks, and students.

-His rule created unrest in Uganda until Tanzanian president Julius Nyerere invaded Uganda by expelling Amin in 1979.
 As the situation became uncontrollable, Amin went into exile in Libya, Iraq, and Saudi Arabia, where he died on 16 August 2003.

+- During his eight-year reign of terror, Uganda has seen a ruthless massacre of almost 300,0000 civilians, including farmers, clerks, and students.

+- His rule created unrest in Uganda until Tanzanian president Julius Nyerere invaded Uganda by expelling Amin in 1979.

 Qin Shi Huang

 Qin Shi Huangdi ruled as the first emperor of China from 247-to 210 B. C. During his rule, he forcibly took control of adjacent states to expand his dynasty and enslaved the people.
 Qin’s rule is marked as one of the most authoritarian regimes, carrying out the massacre of scholars who disagreed with his ideas.
 Apart from ruthless killing, he buried almost four hundred and sixty Confucian scholars alive and burnt their books.
 Shi’s cruelty did not end there, and he castrated the captured states to distinguish them from his people.

 Genghis Khan was a Mongol leader who rose from a humble beginning and established the most extensive empire.
 After uniting the Mongolian tribes, Khan expanded his empire by conquering central Asia and China.
 He gets characterized as one of the most brutal and scornful leaders for his murderous exploits.
 During his rule, he asked his enemies to surrender and killed the families of those who denied accepting his dominion.

 He killed the Khwarezmian Empire’s aristocrats by pouring molten silver in their eyes and ears and wiped out the entire civilian population.